evant/timesync/README.md

 Note: this library uses permissions `ACCESS_NETWORK_STATE`, `WAKE_LOCK`, `RECEIVE_BOOT_COMPLETED`, and `READ_PHONE_STATE`.

 #### Features
-- Periodically sync on a given interval in a battery-conscience way.
+- Periodically sync on a given interval in a battery-conscious way.
-- Turn off syncing when their is no network connection.
+- Turn off syncing when there is no network connection.
 - Randomly offset syncs so that they don't all hit the server at once.
 - Sync across apps using this library at the same time to reduce wakeups.
 - Retry on sync failure.